 - Make your own sausages with this Mexican Veal Sausages with Green Chili and Tortillas recipe.
 They have 6.3g net carbs per serving, just the right amount of kick, and can be made on a skillet as well as the grill.

 - Enjoy hot dogs in the off-season with this Hot-Dog Soup (7.3g) recipe that calls for keto hot dogs or frankfurters, Sauerkraut, mustard, and seasonings.

 When shopping for keto hot dogs and sausages, pay attention to the nutrition information and ingredients on the package.
-Look for quality meats without unnecessary added preservatives such as nitrates and MSG or fillers like extra gluten (typically used as a binder), sugars, and other hidden carbs.
-A single hot dog typically contains 1–4 g of net carbs.
+Look for quality meats without unnecessary added preservatives such as nitrates or MSG, fillers like extra gluten (typically used as a binder), sugars, and other hidden carbs.
+1 A single hot dog typically contains 1–4 g of net carbs.
+2 3

 Hot dog toppings are also a sneaky sugar source.
 Store-bought ketchup and relish can throw off your macros, so stick to just yellow mustard, mayo, or sauerkraut instead.
 You can also mince some pickles to make your own keto-friendly relish.

 Like many packaged goods, most store-bought hot dog buns are full of carbs.
 You can skip the bun altogether, wrap your dog in lettuce, or make one of these easy keto-friendly bun recipes yourself.